ca-schue/cnd-joboffers/.documentation/bare-metal.md

 ## Configure Bare-Metal Services
 ***Note***: This application is configured at execution time using environment variables.
 Use additional configuration, such as changing the `application.yaml` files  or injecting `--spring-flags` at your own risk of misconfigurations and inconsistencies.
-We recommend using the provided `.env.local` file as the single source of truth for configuration as documented below:
+The provided env file `.env.local` can be used to override the default configuration.
+As single source of truth check the application.yaml in the microservice source code.
 - All variables are preconfigured with non-conflicting values (assuming the specified ports are unused on your local machine).
 - Variable substitution allows unique values such as ports and hostnames **only to be changed in one place**.
 - Reference the provided service documentations before changing configuration parameters: Frontend, Auth, User, Career, Notification